 Management is responsible for the preparation of the consolidated financial statements and related information appearing in this report.
 Management believes that the consolidated financial statements fairly reflect the form and substance of transactions and that the consolidated financial statements reasonably present our financial position and results of operations in conformity with generally accepted accounting principles.
-Management also has included in the consolidated financial statements and judgments which it believes are reasonable under the circumstances.
+Management also has included in the consolidated financial statements amounts that are based on estimates and judgments which it believes are reasonable under the circumstances.